openstack/releases/doc/source/reference/process.rst

       tox -e venv -- init-series $SERIES $NEXT_SERIES

 #.
 Coordinate with the Infrastructure team to swap out the previous cycle
-   signing key and establish the new one for the startniog cycle.
+   signing key and establish the new one for the starting cycle.

 #.
 Create the $series-relmgt-tracking etherpad using the
    ``make-tracking-etherpad`` command.